nikkijuk/PlainRssReader/README.md

 Planned: In app asynchronous processing and communication is documented at [Background processing best practices].

+## calling http endpoints

+It's possible to use [HttpUrlConnection] for getting json data.
+As implementation will be eventually hard to read it's better to look for stable library instead.

+As API is actually just normal get, which has nothing to do with Reas, using [Retrofit] seems overkill.

+To allow calling using simple api [okHttp] seems to be optimal.
+It doesn't hide IO errors, but simplifies creating connection, closing connection, parsing response body, etc. See [okHttp documentation] for more.

+Note that [OkHttp] uses [okIo] to optimize usage of javas IO system, which should lead to higher performance and reliability.

 # Snapshots of current implementation

 List of items